guanlanhu/guanlanhu.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Researcher in Artificial Intelligence, Food, \& Nutrition, Amazing Mom of 2 boys :), Foody and Hiking Lover
+subtitle: Researcher in Artificial Intelligence, Food, and Nutrition.
+Amazing Mom of 2 boys :).
+Foody and Hiking Lover.

 profile:
   align: left